neuroretransmit/cicada/2013/002-3301/README.md

 |Title|The Instar Emergence|
 |Artist|3301|

-Later, in the [twitter](../003-twitter/README.md#gematria) puzzle `1,595,277,641` and the poem will be given meaning and become clearer.
+Later, in the [twitter](../003-twitter/README.md#gematria) and [onion TCP server](../004-first-onion/README.md#tcp-server) puzzles `1,595,277,641` and the poem will be given meaning and become clearer.
+It is the product of the gematria value of the words.

 ### `data/`